signalfx/collectd-nginx-plus/docker/README.md

 Another option is to change the paths to the certificate and key files in lines 12 and 13 of `nginx-plus-server/Dockerfile`.

+## Run with the legacy NGINX Plus API

+Current `nginx-plus-server/Dockerfile` is configured to run the NGINX+ with the newer type of API.
+In order to run the NGINX+ with the legacy type of API, make the following changes:

+1. In `nginx-plus-server/nginx.conf` use `/status.html` instead of `/dashboard.html`
+2. Make the following changes in `nginx-plus-server/nginx.conf`:
+    * Replace the `api` directive with the `status` directive
+    * Update the API base path (`/test/api`) with some other base path (optional)
+3. Update the `collectd/20-nginx-plus.conf` with the valid configuration.

 ## Starting the Environment

 Running `docker-compose up -d --build` will build the Docker images and start the containers.